 Later today we can experience a ride on an Egyptian sailboat, called a felucca.
 We’ll travel across the Nile while enjoying the breeze and we’ll sing some traditional songs along the way.
 After our felucca adventure, we can explore the Aswan souq (market).

-On the 8th, we’ll fly to Abu Simbel (~45 minutes) to explore this gorgeous site.
+On day 10, we’ll fly to Abu Simbel (~45 minutes) to explore this gorgeous site.
 Built on the west bank of the Nile River between the first and second cataracts (shallow areas of rapids), the site of Abu Simbel is one of the most recognizable ancient sites in Egypt.
 The entrance to the large temple is crowned by a carving of Ramses worshiping the falcon-headed god Ra.
 Flanking the entrance are four seated colossal figures, each a towering 65 feet tall.
 This temple, too, was carefully moved stone by stone to keep it safe from the rising Nile after the Aswan dam was built.

 After our visit, we’ll fly back to Cairo (via Aswan, for a total of 2.5 hours of flight time).
 We’ll rest at a hotel near the airport to make our departure tomorrow a bit easier.
 Let’s all reminisce tonight about what we’ve seen and experienced, tasted and felt, smelled and heard, during our unforgettable Egyptian exploration!